 This mind is an emotional level of consciousness in adulthood which, as in a young child, is still enmeshed with the family.
-This adult has no more of an independent sense of self than a child eighteen months old does.
+This adult has no more of an independent sense of self than an 18-month-old child does.
 The area of the human brain associated with the childish mind is the limbic system; a shared brain type is dominant in herd mammals.
 Juvenile herd animals do not survive well on their own and neither do human children.

 The childish emotional mind is apparent in adults who function mentally at the level of a very young child.
 The emotional bond with the identity of their group is their identity.
 Most of us can remember when we had no notion of living our lives without our family.
 We would never grow up and leave, and they would never die.
-There is no awareness of a changing world over time in our mind.
-As children acting like adults, we never did grow up, never emotionally left home, and the family still live our lives, for good or ill, long after their death.
+There is no awareness of a changing world over time in the childish mind.
+As children acting like adults, we never did grow up, never emotionally left home, and the family still lives our lives, for good or ill, long after their death.

-Sooner or later we must replace the physically lost original family with another physically present family, even if it's only digitally.
-As with early childhood and herd animals, the person has no individualized self-concept to enable going it alone.
-The replacement family could be any group; such as, sports teams, inner-city gangs, service organizations, office coworkers, or celebrities selling us stuff.
+Sooner or later, we must replace the physically lost original family with another physically present family, even if it's only digitally.
+As with early childhood and herd animals, the childishminded person has no individualized self-concept to enable going it alone.
+The replacement family could be any group, such as a sports team, inner-city gang, service organization, group of coworkers, or celebrities selling us stuff, with which we become emotionally enmeshed.
 The emotional bond is the most important thing in one's life.
-The survival of that bond is our life.
+The survival of that bond is life for the childish mind.